vvroul/egg-tower/README.md

-# Talos Principle Mod Level
+# Egg Tower - The Talos Principle

+A short blockout Talos Principle map made for a formative level design assignment.